 Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

-Learn how to build a production-ready Laravel file upload system with Vue.js drag-and-drop, S3 storage, and real-time progress tracking.
+Build a production-ready file upload system with Laravel, Vue.js drag-and-drop, S3 storage, and real-time progress tracking.

-I've built file upload systems for multiple products over the years, and here's what I've learned: getting it right requires careful planning across your entire stack.
+I've built file upload systems for multiple client projects, and here's what I've learned: getting it right requires careful planning across your entire stack.
 You need a robust Laravel backend that handles validation and security, a responsive Vue.js frontend with drag-and-drop support, and proper S3 integration for scalable storage.

-In this guide, I'll show you how to build a complete Laravel file upload system from scratch.
-We'll cover database design, backend API development, Vue.js component creation with progress tracking, and S3 configuration.
-By the end, you'll have a production-ready system that can handle multiple file uploads with real-time progress feedback.
+In this guide, I'll walk through building a complete file upload system from scratch.
+We'll cover database design, a clean service layer, a Vue 3 component with real-time progress tracking, direct-to-S3 uploads using presigned URLs, and security hardening.
+By the end, you'll have a production-ready system that handles multiple file uploads without breaking a sweat.

-Laravel's built-in filesystem abstraction makes S3 integration straightforward.
-You write the same code whether files go to local storage or S3, just change the configuration.
-This flexibility saved me hours when migrating a client project from local storage to S3 as their user base grew.
+Laravel's filesystem abstraction makes S3 integration almost trivial.
+You write the same code whether files go to local storage or S3, just change the config.
+This flexibility saved me hours when migrating a client project from local to S3 as their user base grew.
+And because it's all behind Laravel's Storage facade, switching between providers (S3, DigitalOcean Spaces, MinIO) is a one-line change.

 Vue.js handles the frontend beautifully.
 Its reactive data system makes progress tracking natural, and the component architecture keeps your upload UI modular and reusable.
-Plus, Vue's file input handling is cleaner than vanilla JavaScript.
+Plus, Vue's Composition API with <script setup> makes the code incredibly concise compared to the Options API equivalent.

 Database Schema Design